Minor, Division of Humanities

 This course continues the mastery of technique and skill of classical ballet.
 While emphasis is still on placement of the body, alignment, and proper technique at the barre, center, and en diagonale, variations of adagio, petite allegro, and grande allegro will be more complicated and more lengthy; and students should demonstrate improved physical control and coordination.
 Course includes ballet history and terminology and introduces partnering.
 Some choreography, research, and writing required.
-[May not be taken without having taken Ballet I except by permission of instructor.]
+Prerequisite: Ballet I or permission of the instructor.

 227. Modern Dance I

 An introduction to basic principles of modern dance as a creative art form: dance movement, body alignment, coordination, strength, and flexibility, movement vocabulary, dance sequences, and musicality.
 Improvisation exercises and short composition studies will be included.
 If taken for academic credit, concert attendance and two short papers are required.
 Focuses on a biomechanical approach to movement and basic principles and techniques derived from the American founders of modern dance—Graham, Cunningham, Limon, and Weidman.
 Some choreography, research, and writing required.